 Train Track Accident Lawyers Serving Clients in Texas, Arkansas, and Louisiana

-At the law firm of Flint & Soyars, we have successfully represented victims of train crossing accidents in the Ark-La-Tex region of northeast Texas, southwest Arkansas, and northwest Louisiana for more than 30 years.
+At The Law Offices of Flint & Soyars, P.C., we have successfully represented victims of train crossing accidents in the Ark-La-Tex region of northeast Texas, southwest Arkansas, and northwest Louisiana for more than 30 years.
 In several cases where the state trooper had blamed our client for the accident, our lawyers have been able to turn that perception around by uncovering negligence on the part of the train engineer or railroad company.

 Our lawyers represented a client who was severely injured in an accident that occurred at a train crossing in Bossier City, Louisiana.
 We learned that there had been eleven accidents involving injuries at the same crossing.
 In each of these cases, the attorneys representing the victims were not able to collect any compensation from the railroad companies, who claimed the drivers were negligent.
 Our lawyers were able to successfully prove negligence on the part of the railroad for not blowing a warning whistle in time to warn our client.